 First things first, learn how to drive your drone and understand the rules…

-Check out the Civil Aviation Authority top tips here.
+Check out the Civil Aviation Authority key rules here.

 Start in wide spaces, avoid crowds and tall objects.
 They’re an expensive investment!

 There are many things to consider pre-flight.
 Make sure your batteries are fully charged, have extra batteries and parts on hand, check your filming and streaming equipment is communicating properly and ensure your propellers are working correctly.
 Take our DRONE 101 training course online – it covers everything you need to know to get off to a flying start.